finli/RNA_mutations/README.md

 - Exclusion Criteria:

   Excluded SNPs not within exons of ncRNA:
-   - Cancerous SNPs: 79
+   - Remaining cancerous SNPs: 79
-   - Neutral SNPs: 77
+   - Remainging neutral SNPs: 77

   Excluded SNPs that failed to be processed by RNA-FM due to long transcript lengths:
-   - Cancerous SNPs: 39
+   - Remaining cancerous SNPs: 39
-   - Neutral SNPs: 29
+   - Remaining neutral SNPs: 29

 5. Analysis and Interpretation